anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 extensions and the IANA registry into which RDAP extensions are to be registered.

-When in use in RDAP, extension identifiers are prepended to URL path segments, URL query parameters, and JSON object member names (herein further referred to as "JSON names").
+When in use in RDAP, extension identifiers are either used as "bare" identifiers (see Section (#bare_extension) or prepended to URL path segments, URL query parameters, and JSON object member names (herein further referred to as "JSON names").
 They are also included in the "rdapConformance" member of each response that relies on the